siko1056/siko1056.github.io/_posts/2020-10-16-octave-buildbot-app.md

 </a>

 Admittedly, it is a little clumsy to find those hashes.
-Their main purpose can be seen to check for damaged or incompletely copied installer files to exclude sources of errors.
+Their main purpose can be seen as check for damaged or incompletely copied installer files to exclude sources of errors.

 Speaking of errors,
-for the heavy weighting mxe-octave builds, even in the event of a build error the valuable log files are compressed and copied to the Buildbot Master anyways.
+for the heavy weighting mxe-octave builds, even in the event of a build error the valuable log files are compressed and copied to the Buildbot Master.
 Because of this, there might sometimes be more than only one build log for a particular mxe-octave build available.
 They can be distinguished by the build number suffix.